Camino (2008 film)

-Camino is a 2008 Spanish drama film directed by Javier Fesser starring Nerea Camacho as the title character alongside Carmen Elías, Mariano Venancio and Manuela Vellés.
+Camino is a 2008 Spanish drama film written, directed and edited by Javier Fesser starring Nerea Camacho as the title character alongside Carmen Elías, Mariano Venancio and Manuela Vellés.

 The plot is inspired by (and dedicated to) the real story of Alexia González-Barros, a girl who died from spinal cancer at age 14 in 1985 and who is in process of canonization.
 The girl's family (related to the Opus Dei) did not agree with the film and so controversy mired the film since the very beginning, and arguably only served to increase interest in the film.

 The film swept the 23rd Goya Awards, winning in 6 categories, including 4 of the Big 5 (Best Picture, Director, Original Screenplay and Actress).

 Plot

 Camino and her family belong to the Opus Dei.
 She develops a crush for a boy (Cuco/Jesús).
 Camino's elder sister is a Catholic acolyte, deliberately kept from contacting her family.
 Suppressing open signs of normal maternal grief, the mother seems almost inhuman in urging her dying daughter to "offer up" her suffering for Jesus.
 The father struggles to protect his daughter from a concerted effort to canonize her (even before her death) by his wife, elder daughter, and Catholic officials.
 Even the hospital medical staff seem to be complicit in this.

 Jesús, the name Camino invokes, is not Christ, but that of her normal schoolgirl crush.
 This is shown in dream sequences she experiences throughout the film.